bring_logo

 Politecnico di Bari, Italy

 Giuseppe Carbone received the MSc Mechanical Engineering Degree on February 1998 and in February 2002 the Ph.
 D. degree in Advanced Production Systems at Politecnico di Bari (Italy).
-He is currently Full Professor of Applied Mechanics, Head of the Department of Mechanics Mathematics and Management at Politecnico di Bari (IT) and President of the Italian Association of Tribology.
-In 2010 he founded the Tribology Lab at Politecnico di Bari (IT).
-He has been Visiting Scientist at the Juelich Research Center (D) and at the Eindhoven University of Technology (NL).
-He is currently permanent academic visitor at the Imperial College London and visiting scholar at University of North Texas.
-His scientific interests focus mainly on tribology, viscoelastic materials, contact mechanics, adhesion, biomimetics, superhydrophobicity, mechanical transmissions.
-Since 2015, he has been also working on swarm intelligence and specifically on the mechanisms enabling the emergence of collective Intelligence in complex systems.
-His research has been funded over the years with more than € 8.5 million.
-He serves as Associate Editor of Chaos Solitons and Fractals (Elsevier) and Frontiers in Mechanical Engineering (Tribology Section).
-He is member of the Editorial Board of (i) Tribology International, (ii) Biomimetics, (iii) ISRN Tribology and also served as Guest Editor of Tribology International, Biomimetics, Coatings, Lubricants, and Applied Science.
-His H-index is 39 (source: Scopus).
-He authored about 270 publications, of which more than 150 in archive journals indexed in Scopus and ISI Web of Science
+He is currently Full Professor of Applied Mechanics, Head of the Department of Mechanics Mathematics and Management at Politecnico di Bari (Italy), and President of the Italian Tribology Association.
+In 2010 he founded the Tribology Lab at Polytechnic University of Bari.
+He has been Visiting Scientist at the Juelich Research Center (Germany) and at the Eindhoven University of Technology (Netherlands), Academic Visitor at the Imperial College London, and Visiting Scholar at University of North Texas.
+He is Research Associate at the Institute of Photonics and Nanotechnologies of the National Council of Research - Italy.
+His scientific interests focus mainly on tribology, contact mechanics, viscoelastic materials, adhesion, biomimetics, mechanical transmissions, mechanical vibrations, system dynamics, soft robotics grips, swarm intelligence and complex systems.
+His research has been funded from National and European programmes and private companies with more than 8 million €.
+He is founding member of PoliMech s.r.l. a Spinoff company of Polytechnic University of Bari.
+He serves as Associate Editor of Chaos Solitons and Fractals, and of the Journal Frontiers in Mechanical Engineering (Tribology Section).
+He is member of the Editorial Board of (i) Tribology International, (ii) Biomimetics, (iii) ISRN Tribology.
+He also served as Guest Editor of Tribology International, Biomimetics, Coatings, Lubricants, and Applied Science.
+His H-index is 40 (source: Scopus).
+He authored about 300 publications, of which about 165 in archive journals indexed in Scopus.

 More